 FRIENDS OF THE MOOT HALL ORGAN

 Cllr Nigel Chapman (chairman), Cllr Mike Hogg, Hon Alderman Sonia Lewis, Roy Teed, Jennifer Perry, Ian Ray (Hon.
-Borough Organist), Mary Chapman (secretary) and Allan Blundell.
+Borough Organist), Mary Chapman (secretary), Allan Blundell, Hon Alderman Ray Gamble and Dr Michael Vernon.

 •The Mayor of Colchester (Cllr Julie Young)